Exxaro Solar Power Station

 The Exxaro Solar Power Station, also Lephalale Solar Power Station, is a planned 80 MW solar power plant in South Africa.
 The solar farm is under development by Cennergi, a subsidiary of Exxaro Resources Limited, a South African multinational mining group, active in Africa, Asia, Australia and Europe.
-The energy generated here will be sold to Exxaro Coal Plc, for use in their coal mine at Grootegeluk, under a long-term power purchase agreement (PPA), between the two Exxaro subsidiaries.
+The power generated here will be sold to Exxaro Coal Plc, for use in their coal mine at Grootegeluk, under a long-term power purchase agreement (PPA), between the two Exxaro subsidiaries.
 The expected benefits to the group include (a) reduction of the group's carbon footprint (b) financial savings on energy acquisition and utilization and (c) to provide green, secure and sustainable electricity for mine operations at Grootegeluk Coal Mine.

 Location

 The power station will be located in the town of Lephalale, in Waterberg District, in Limpopo Province of South Africa.
 The solar farm will sit on the "Grootegeluk mining complex", which employs in excess of 2,000 people.

 The Grootegeluk mine is located about 21.5 km, west of Lephalale, the nearest town.
 This is approximately 176 km northwest of Modimolle, the capital of Waterberg District.
 Grootegeluk Coal Mine is located about 246 km west of the city of Polokwane, the capital of Limpopo Province.